Canada–Australia salmon trade dispute: WTO case and settlement

-In the 1990s, Canada brought a dispute to the World Trade Organization (WTC) against Australia regarding the importation of salmon.
+In the 1990s, Canada brought a dispute to the World Trade Organization (WTO) against Australia regarding the importation of salmon.
 The official title of the case was Australia — Measures Affecting Importation of Salmon, Dispute DS18.
 The dispute was the first challenged under the 1994 Agreement on the Application of Sanitary and Phytosanitary Measures (SPS Agreement) reached following the 1994 Uruguay Round.

 The case formally began with Canada's request for consultations in October 1995.
 Canada alleged that Australia's prohibition on Canadian salmon imports under the Australian quarantine regulation was inconsistent with the SPS Agreement and articles XI and XIII of the 1994 General Agreement on Tariffs and Trade (GATT).

 Following requests from Canada to establish a panel, the DSB did so in April 1997.
 The European Communities, India, Norway, and the United States reserved their third-party rights.
 The panel was composed in May 1997, and the panel report circulated in June 1998.
 The panel determined that Australia's important ban was "inconsistent with Articles 2.2, 2.3, 5.1, 5.5, and 5.6 of the SPS Agreement, and also nullified or impaired benefits accruing to Canada under the SPS Agreement."

 In June 1998, Australia filed a notice of its intention to appeal the panel's decision to the WTO Appellate Body.
 The Appellate Body report circulated in October 1998.
 The Appellate Body reversed the panel with respect to its reasoning on Articles 5.1 and 2.2 of the SPS Agreement, but found that Australia "had acted inconsistently" with those sections.
 The Appellate Body also broadened the panel's determination that Australia had acted inconsistently with Articles 5.5 and 2.3 of the SPS Agreement.
 Finally the Appellate Body "reversed the panel's finding that Australia had acted inconsistently with Article 5.6 of the SPS Agreement but was unable to come to a conclusion whether or not Australia's measure was consistent with Article 5.6 due to insufficient factual findings by the panel."
 The decision directed Australia not only to lift the ban on Canadian salmon, but also the quarantine requirements for several other species of fish.

 The DSB adopted the Appellate Body report and the panel report, as modified by the Appellate Body report in November 1998.
 Australia expressed its intention to abide by the DSB's decision.